Aboudoc/Uniswap-v2/README.md

 1. Require that `msg.sender` is pair.
 Only pair contract should be able to call this function.
 2. Require `sender` is this contract.
 Initiator of the flash swap should be this contract.
 3. Decode `data`.
 Inside flashSwap we've encoded WETH and msg.sender.
-4. Once the data is decoded, we would write our custom code here.
-We only required that tokenBorrow == WETH for this example
+4. Once the data is decoded, we would write our custom code here (arbitrage).
+We only emitted events for this example
 5. Calculate total amount to repay
 6. Transfer fee amount of WETH from caller (about 0.3% fee, +1 to round up)
 7. Repay WETH to pair, amount borrowed plus fee